Chelle moves closer to Super Eagles exit after talks with top European club

-Eric Chelle Edges Closer to Super Eagles Exit, Meets With Top European Club President
+Eric Chelle Reportedly Close to Possible Super Eagles Exit, Meets With Top European Club President

 - Super Eagles coach Eric Chelle is reportedly close to leaving Nigeria for a top European club

-- Chelle failed to meet up on his contract terms despite being given a series of opportunities by the Nigeria Football Federation
+- Chelle failed to meet his contract terms and expectations set by the Nigeria Football Federation

 - The NFF are also set to review the Super Eagles coaching staff amid interest in the former Mali coach from Europe